liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 ![note](../../images/tip-pen-paper.png) **Note:** Notice that the album trash handler is also specified within the songs portlet.
-This was done for organization purposes.
+This was done for organizational purposes.
 A trash handler refers to an entity, not a portlet.
 Thus, a trash handler can be declared in any of an plugin's portlets.
-However, for the sake of organization, they are usually declared in the principal portlet of the suite.
+However, for neatness, they are usually declared in the principal portlet of the suite.

 Also, the Jukebox portlet does not send artist assets to the Recycle Bin.
 Therefore, there is no trash handler specified for artists.

 ---

 Great!
-So we have a trash handler ready to manage our trash entries.
+So we have trash handlers ready to manage our trash entries.
 But we still need a way to get the entries into the Recycle Bin.
-So, we'll create a service method to move entries there.
+Let's create a service method to move entries there.

 #### *Moving Entries Step 3*: Create a Service Method to Move Entries to the Recycle Bin